Many times we hear about companies wanting to get listed on the stock exchanges. The reverse of this can also happen and it is termed as delisting.

 |532793||Shree Ashtavinayak Cine Vision Ltd||14 Feb 2020||Procedural Delisting|

 Simply put, there are no benefits of delisting from a stock exchange.
 There are certain regulations and compliances that a listed company has to follow.
 This includes compulsorily publishing its financial statements and quarterly reports and conducting AGM every year within a time period.

-While some of these norms may not apply for unlisted companies, it doesn’t necessarily benefits such companies.
-For instance, Vedanta reasons for delisting was that Covid-19 pandemic has hurt its business and going private will give it more operational and financial stability to run its business.
+While some of these norms may not apply to unlisted companies, it doesn’t necessarily benefit such companies.
+For instance, Vedanta’s reason for delisting was that the Covid-19 pandemic has hurt its business and going private will give it more operational and financial stability to run its business.